-The StereoPravda SPearphone SB-5 is a unique parallel 5 BA-driver designed IEM from Russian priced at $2500.
+The StereoPravda SPearphone SB-5 is a unique parallel 5 BA-driver designed universal IEM from Russia.
+It is priced at $2500.

 Disclaimer: The StereoPravda SPearphone SB-5 sent to us for the purposes of this review is a sample and does not have to be returned.
 Thank you to StereoPravda and Misha for giving us this opportunity.